 There are many variations of abnormal growths that can appear on the uterus and ovaries.
-Ovarian cysts and fibroids can cause similar symptoms, but they are caused by very different health issues.
+An Ovarian cyst and a fibroid can cause similar symptoms, but they are caused by very different health issues.

 Whether you are suffering from an ovarian cyst or uterine fibroids, it is important to get treatment as soon as possible.
 Lack of treatment can jeopardize your reproductive health and lead to infection or other serious health complications.